How to Avoid Rotating Emergency Water

 - It filters and purifies water, removing sediment, bacteria, protozoa, cysts, and other contaminants.
 Some only filter and some only purify.
 This does both.

 They also make a Sawyer Point Zero Two Filter that does the same thing, but it filters out viruses as well.
 That one runs about $129 on Amazon.
-I decided against it because I’m hoping to avoid using river water in the case of an emergency.
-Hopefully the water that I have stored will be sufficient.
+I decided against it because I’m hoping to avoid using river water in case of an emergency.
+Hopefully, the water that I have stored will be sufficient.

 Have I actually used it yet?
 No. But I trust user reviews, I like the features, and I loved that it didn’t empty my bank account.
 If you’re stressing yourself out doing research over a water filter, I hope you can benefit from the hours that I put into it!